+• Reference the Arm IP.

+- Note -

-- Reference the Arm IP. - Install the Digilent board files, if you want to use the provided example design.
+• Install the Digilent board files, if you want to use the provided example design.

-Note If you have already downloaded other versions of the Cortex-M1 DesignStart FPGA-Xilinx edition, then these have a similar directory structure.
+If you have already installed other Arm DesignStart FPGA-Xilinx products, then these have a similar directory structure.
 Arm recommends that you merge the directory structure between the installs to simplify their use.
-At a minimum, Arm recommends that you merge the directories under / vivado so that Vivado only needs to be assigned one directoy location to read Arm hardware and software repositories.
+At a minimum, Arm recommends that you merge the directories under /vivado so that Vivado only needs to be assigned one directory location to read Arm hardware and software repositories.